jbn/pathsjson/README.rst

     with open(OUTPUT_FILE) as fp:
         write_csv(fp)

-It's fine for one file, but when you have a whole ELT pipeline tucked into a ``Makefile``, the duplication leads to fragility and violates DRY.
+It's fine for one file, but when you have a whole ETL pipeline tucked into a ``Makefile``, the duplication leads to fragility and violates DRY.
 It's a **REALLY** common pattern in file-based processing.
 This package and format lets you do create a ``.paths.json`` file like,